CrociDB/blog/content/post/modding-an-atari-2600-game/index.md

 I haven't played any Atari games in a long time, and I didn't notice, when I started this, that most of the emulatores already come with an option to disable collisions.
 So, this text is mostly a rewritten version of my notes while going through this.
 You'll follow my thought process and mistakes, but maybe you'll have fun.
 Remember, it's all about the process!

 # First steps
-After a quick research, I found a [disassembly of the game online](https://www.romhacking.net/documents/518/), made by [Thomas Jentzsch](https://www.romhacking.net/community/1322/).
+After a quick research, I found a [disassembly of the game online](https://www.romhacking.net/documents/518/), made by [Thomas Jentzsch (JTZ)](https://www.romhacking.net/community/1322/).
 He's still very active in the [Atari 2600 community](https://forums.atariage.com/profile/45-thomas-jentzsch/), and has interesting [games of his own](https://github.com/thrust26) for the platform.
 The code is really well documented, which makes my job much easier.
 Ok, first thing is: compile and run it.
 I followed this tutorial [Atari 2600 Programming for Newbies](https://www.randomterrain.com/atari-2600-memories-tutorial-andrew-davie-01.html) to setup my environment with DASM and Stella, the assembler and the emulator.

 Then I created a Makefile to build it: